partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 TBC: You impudent fools... you are the scoundrels who dare oppose the Dark Lord Cabbage.

-Momo: Give Barley back!!
+Momo: Give Barkley back!!

 TBC: Heh.
 And you must be the one they call Momo.

 TBC: You have something to say to ME?

-Momo: Give Barley back, you dumb cabbage!
+Momo: Give Barkley back, you dumb cabbage!

 TBC: WHAT!
 Are you sure you don't want to apologize for that?!
 You would dare speak such vile words against US?